sdmalek44/little-shop-redux/README.md

 ## Abstract

-In this project you'll use Ruby, Sinatra, and Activerecord to build a site that shows items by categories and analyzes those items.
+In this project you'll use Ruby, Sinatra, and ActiveRecord to build a site that shows items by categories and analyzes those items.

 ## Learning Goals